 230 Honors Fine Arts.
 (4)

 An introductory study of great authors for the theater, artists and/or composers and their works.
 Fulfills the common curriculum fine arts requirement.

 240 Honors Theology.
 (4)

 The Christian Tradition rests on the Bible in combination with the received wisdom and practice that has been handed down for over two-thousand years.
 Students study and apply the interpretive methods for understanding the sacred text.
 The course then examines the major questions of Christianity by incorporating theological works, novels, the arts, and film into class discussion.
-Fulfills the lower-division core requirement for theology.
+Fulfills the lower-division common curriculum requirement for theology.

 250 Honors Humanities.
 (4)